serhiipylypchuk1991/ShipsBattleReactGameProject/README.md

-# Nesesery!
+# Attention!
 For this project you need:
 # 1) jquery: npm install jquery
 # 2) jquery-ui: npm install jquery-ui
 # 3) less: